ApplE: A Modular Ontology of Applied Ethics and Event Context for Ethical Decision Modeling: Evaluation

 \subsection{Post-development Evaluation}

-After creating the ApplE ontology, we also evaluated it via some established ontology quality metrics \cite{wilson2021analysis}.
-We chose the metrics suite as proposed by \cite{burton2005semiotic}, which requires manual evaluation based on four parameters: \textit{Syntactic, Semantic, Pragmatic, and Social Quality}.

-The syntactic quality checks the correctness of syntax, which we have evaluated using previously mentioned pitfall scanners and debuggers.
-The semantic quality has to do with the meaningfulness and consistency of the terms that we have used.
-An advantage of using the SAMOD methodology was to ensure that the entities naming was understandable and clear, hence this checkbox was also ticked.
-The pragmatic quality ensures that the entities of the ontology are truly domain-specific and justified.
-Our only deviation from the SAMOD methodology was to seek confirmation from the DE in the second iteration of development to satisfy this condition.
-And finally, the social quality determines the extent of use of this ontology.
-Since this ontology is a novel contribution, we have yet to see other developers use our ontology for their own work.
-However, this is the first ontology of its kind and adequately captures various Applied Ethics concepts.
-We foresee much use for the ApplE ontology in the coming years.
+After creating the ApplE ontology, we also evaluated it via some established ontology quality metrics.
+We chose the semiotic metrics suite as proposed by Burton-Jones et al. \cite{burton2005semiotic}, which requires manual evaluation based on four parameters: \textit{Syntactic, Semantic, Pragmatic, and Social Quality}.
+The \textit{syntactic} parameters require quality checks with regard to the correctness of syntax.
+This has been evaluated using the OOPS pitfall scanner and OWL's HermiT. \textit{Semantic} quality evaluates meaningfulness and consistency of the terms that we have used.
+An advantage of using the Spiral SAMOD methodology was to ensure that the naming of the entities was self-explanatory and clear, hence this is also covered.
+The \textit{pragmatic} quality ensures that the entities of the ontology are truly domain-specific and justified.
+Our only deviation from the SAMOD methodology was to seek confirmation from the DE in the second and further iterations of development to satisfy this condition.
+The \textit{social} quality determines the extent of use.
+To the best of our knowledge, ApplE is among the first ontologies to explicitly capture Applied Ethics reasoning and concepts.